deepak2310gupta/SafeMed/README.md

 #### Idea

 We observed that people generally post the information about fake dealer on twitter and some other website that collects such data to aware other people to not to approach them.
-So, our idea is to access data from such websites and providing the facility of verifying the dealer by searching by inputting phone number or UPI of the dealer.
+So, our idea is to access data from such websites and providing the facility of verifying the dealer by searching using phone number or UPI of the dealer as input.

 #### Idea Implementation
 We are accessing the database of below mentioned website using API.